runnin4roses/todo-app/README.md

 | DELETE | `/api/todos/{id}`                          | Yes  | Delete todo (owned only)            |
 | GET    | `/health`                                  | No   | Health check (returns `Healthy`)    |

-## Assumptions and Trade-offs
+## Assumptions, Limitations, and Trade-offs

-**Authentication:** Implemented with JWT.
-Every todo query filters by `UserId` from the token.
+**Authentication:** While Authentication was not listed in the MVP requirements, I am making an assumption that users only want to view their own to-do items, and do not want anyone else viewing them.
+Every todo query filters by `UserId` from a JWT token.
 User A cannot read, update, or delete User B's todos (covered by tests).

 **Architecture:** One API project, and controllers talk directly to EF Core.
 So there is no repository layer - I thought this app was simple enough that that would be unnecessary.